 I used to be convinced that before I could reinvent, I had to renovate.
 This belief is basically as pointless as going to get a defective car detailed before you drop it off at the junkyard.

 Renovation is great and can be very beneficial.
 It’s appealing to most people because if you’re too scared to do the work, it’s basically avoidance wrapped in the cloak of progress.
-And while renovation is a positive thing, you can only renovate a home on shaky foundation enough times until you have to come to terms with the fact that everything needs to be taken down and rebuilt/reinvented.
+And while renovating is a positive thing, you can only renovate a home on shaky foundation enough times until you have to come to terms with the fact that everything needs to be taken down and rebuilt/reinvented.